RPGroup-PBoC/fit_seq/code/processing/growth_curves_plate_reader/20210508_r1_MG1655_checkboard/README.md

 ## Experimental Protocol

-1. Cells as described in "Strain Information" were grown to saturation in 0.5 mL of LB in a deep 96 well plate.
+1. Cells as described in "Strain Information" were grown to saturation in 5 mL of LB overnight.

-2. Cells were diluted 1:10,000 into M9 + 0.5% glucose media on a new deep 96
+2. Cells were diluted 1:1000 into M9 + 0.5% glucose media the next morning and were grown for 8h at 37C (250rpm).
-well plate 12 hours before the experiment for cells to be at exponential growth.

-3. The cells were then diluted 1:40 into the plate reader 96 well plate with a total volume of 300 µL.
+3. OD600 of the grown culture was measured and then cells were diluted into 300µl of media in the 96 well plate to a final OD of 0.01.

 4. The plate was placed in a Biotek Gen5 plate reader and grown at 37C, shaking in a linear mode at the fastest speed.
-Measurements were taken every 7 minutes for approximately 36 hours.
+Measurements were taken every 25 minutes for approximately 24 hours.